UQ-GP/Bi-fidelity-Calibration/Readme.txt

 Steps: Run ApproximateSh_SVD.m and then ApproximateSh_SVDAGP.m.
 Finally, run AnalyzeApproximateShData.m.

 Note:
-To check for differences in numerical computation results between computers, you may want to check if the simulator output values in the following data files remain the same on your computer: Example1InputData.mat, Example1Size2InputData.mat, Example1GridData26, Example2InputData.mat, Example2Size2InputData.mat, Example2TrueMLE.mat, Example3InputData.mat, Example3Size2InputData.mat.
+To check for differences in numerical computation results between computers, you may want to check if the simulator output values in the following data files remain the same on your computer: Example1InputData.mat, Example1Size2InputData.mat, Example1GridData26, Example2InputData.mat, Example2Size2InputData.mat, Example3InputData.mat, Example3Size2InputData.mat.
-For example, the values in MultiDataInput(id).Yl, MultiDataInput(id).Yh, and SingleDataInput(id).Yh contain simulator outputs at the points in MultiDataInput(id).Dl, MultiDataInput(id).Dh, and SingleDataInput(id).Dh for id=1 to id=100.
+For example, the values in MultiDataInput(id).Yl, MultiDataInput(id).Yh, and SingleDataInput(id).Yh contain simulator outputs at the points in MultiDataInput(id).Dl, MultiDataInput(id).Dh, and SingleDataInput(id).Dh, respectively, for id=1 to id=100.
 If the output values are different, you may want to recompute all the output values.